-Before embarking on the daunting journey of medical school, it’s natural to wonder what the odds are of completing the program and building a satisfying career.
+Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 What percentage of medical students graduate?
 What percentage of medical students drop out?
 Find out in our comprehensive guide now!